 What direction do you see your work taking?

 Continuing to bridge the physical and digital.
-Tying narrative and storytelling into all of our projects go give the meaning, teach a lesson, allow for further contemplation and education.
-Playing with light and scale.
-Using data and scientific experimentation to push the meaning of our work.
+Tying narrative and storytelling into all of our projects go give meaning, teaches a lesson, and allows for further contemplation and education.
+Playing with light and scale, using data and scientific experimentation to push the meaning of our work.
 We have our own style, language, and methods of communication (visually, verbally, and written).
 We see our work expanding into different disciplines while maintaining our identity as Hyphen-Labs.
 We see our work developing through commissioned and self-driven pieces that give us the freedom to express ourselves.

 What is your chief enemy of creativity?

 Monotony in daily life, days without breakfast, long periods of time without weekends or nature.
-A Heavy political climate that keeps us trapped within our own countries or lead us to misunderstand others.
+A Heavy political climate that keeps us trapped within our own countries or leads us to misunderstand others.